Don Hume

-Don Hume (born May 8, 1938) is a former NASCAR driver from Belvidere, New Jersey.
+Donald Russell Hume (May 8, 1938 – May 23, 2018) is an American former NASCAR driver from Belvidere, New Jersey.
 In his limited NASCAR career, Hume competed in fifteen Winston Cup events.

 Winston Cup

 1964

 Hume appeared in the series in 1964, completing two races late in the year.
 In his debut at Darlington, Hume started 28th but slid to 38th after an early crash.
 Hume would then barely improve at Charlotte, where he finished 35th due to overheating.